cs-rrcc/plant-shop/scrum/sprint1.md

 * Condensed Overview Statement:
   * The goal of this project is to develop a web application that optimizes the sale, purchase, and distribution of plants, flowers, and other greenery.
 * The six user stories will be in the README and a separate product backlog file will be created as well.
+* 32 story points are anticipated to be spent during the three sprints.
+Therefore, the values used in the "ideal" column of the burndown chart will be calculated by dividing "32/3".
+This equates to approximately 10.66-10.67 points spent per sprint.
 * Deployment will be tested with each sprint but testing, both white box and black box, will be implemented across the multiple sprints.

 # Sprint Planning